How Kootenay Covers Prevent Bug Damage

 The Kootenay Covers interrupt the cherry fly and codling moth cycles by preventing the adult insects from laying eggs on the leaves and young fruit.

-For more complete protection from the codling moth, growers may want to spray a dormant oil spray on the trunk and branches of the apple or pear tree in late winter to kill any pupae attached to the bark of the tree.
+For more complete protection from the codling moth, growers will want to spray a dormant oil spray on the trunk and branches of the apple or pear tree in late winter to kill any pupae attached to the bark of the tree.
 The Kootenay Covers can then be installed over the trees to keep moths that emerge from cocoons on the ground or cocoons on other trees from attacking the covered trees.

 Another major pest affecting apple trees primarily in the eastern United States and some parts of the western United States is the Apple Maggot Fly (Rhagoletis pomonella), also known as the railroad worm.
 One female fly can lay as many as 300-400 eggs.
 The apple maggot fly is difficult to manage with spray because the eggs are deposited inside the apple by the adult fly.
 Spraying the outside of the apple may not kill the egg or larvae inside the apple.
 However, because the adult fly is about 3 mm wide, it may not be able to penetrate the Kootenay Cover mesh.
 Also because the larvae over winter on the ground as opposed to on the trees, we are highly optimistic that the Kootenay Cover mesh will keep apple maggot flies out of the canopy of the tree when they emerge to lay eggs in the apples.
 Further study and data collection are required to confirm these expectations.